 Our Culinary Arts Program offers skilled certification for gainful employment for at-risk individuals.

 Brain damage can affect memory, movement and language abilities, having a significant impact on quality of life.
 Music Therapy can stimulate brain function controlling movement, cognition, speech, emotions and the senses.
 Music is also proven to reduce anxiety and relive depression.
-Studies have found Individuals suffering with Alzheimer's, Parkinson's and Stroke Victims are responding positively with this type of therapy.

 Art is a community building tool.